ssc-maire/AniMAIRE-public/README.md

 which will produce the following plot when
 ```
-anisotropic_dose_rate_map = anisotropicMAIRE.create_single_dose_map_plot(test_anisotropic_dose_rates,
+anisotropic_dose_rate_map = AniMAIRE.create_single_dose_map_plot(test_anisotropic_dose_rates,
                             			      selected_altitude_in_km = 12.1920)
 ```
 is run:

 ![anisotropic_test_plot](https://user-images.githubusercontent.com/16866485/223751057-5d0cff98-cf9e-4654-b71f-d1ae55c75602.png)

-### Functions for running `anisotropicMAIRE` for specific situations and for a past timestamp
+### Functions for running `AniMAIRE` for specific situations and for a past timestamp

-In addition to the quite general `run_from_spectra` function, `anisotropicMAIRE` currently contains several functions for running calculations for specific types of spectra and situations, to make it easier for users to perform runs without having to determine and feed in spectra to `run_from_spectra` themselves.
+In addition to the quite general `run_from_spectra` function, `AniMAIRE` currently contains several functions for running calculations for specific types of spectra and situations, to make it easier for users to perform runs without having to determine and feed in spectra to `run_from_spectra` themselves.

 The `run_from_DLR_cosmic_ray_power_law` function allows users to run full atmospheric dose rate calculations (for cosmic ray only/'quiet' time periods only) from just a date and time, or alternatively from just a single OULU count rate, or just a value of 'W parameter', as well as Kp index.
 This function utilises the [CosRayModifiedISO package](https://github.com/ssc-maire/CosRayModifiedISO) to determine the spectra due to protons and alpha particles during cosmic ray only time periods, and then runs `run_from_spectra` using both of those spectra under isotropic conditions.
 The specifications of `run_from_DLR_cosmic_ray_power_law` are: